Q: Is it safe for foreigners to buy property in Panama?

 Q: If I wanted to buy and flip (sell) my Panama property, what sources should I use to advertise my property to find a buyer in Panama?

-A: If you are seeking a local Panamanian buyer, you can advertise in the local newspapers, such as La Prensa, La Critica, and Panama America.
+A: If you are seeking a local Panamanian buyer, you can advertise in the local newspapers, such as La Prensa, La Critica, and Panama America online, or through various online real estate portals.
 If you are seeking a foreign buyer, you might consider print advertising in magazines, or listing it on the internet through the various real estate classifieds.
-You also might consider presenting your property to as many realtors as possible in Panama.
+You also might consider presenting your property to a reliable realtor in Panama.
+Contact us for more details.

 SECTION 3: FINANCING & INSURANCE IN PANAMA.